 A 1898 brownstone wasn’t designed for asphalt shingles.
 The framing was specified for slate weight, the chimneys for copper-clad flashing, the gutters for half-round copper conductor heads.
 When that roof finally needs work, putting modern asphalt on it is the wrong answer twice — historically wrong and structurally wrong.

 We do the work the way the architects originally specified: natural slate or properly-weighted synthetic, copper flashing and copper gutters, on framing we’ve assessed for capacity.
 Where the original lead-coated copper has failed, we replace with bare copper that ages into the same patina over a decade.
 Where mortar joints have failed in chimneys, we re-point with lime-cement mortar matched to the era.
 If your home is on the National Register or in a local historic district, we know what you can do and what triggers review.
+Where the slate is only locally damaged, a targeted slate roof repair preserves the original roof instead of replacing it.

 More than slate and copper